Transparent Data Encryption enables you to encrypt sensitive data, such as credit card numbers or Social Security numbers.

 SORT.
 This means that the data is safe when it is moved to temporary tablespaces.
 Data in undo and redo logs is also protected.

 TDE tablespace encryption also allows index range scans on data in encrypted tablespaces.
+It does not interfere with ExaData Hybrid Columnar Compression (EHCC), Oracle Advanced Compression, or Oracle Recovery Manager (Oracle RMAN) compression.
 This is not possible with TDE column encryption.

 To control the encryption, you use a keystore and a TDE master encryption key.